tinacms/tina.io/content/blog/mdx-powered-docs.md

 ## Tina

 The MDX-powered Tina delivers a world-class experience for both developers and content teams.
-We allow you to create new documentation with ease by unlocking a contextual editing experience versus a traditional CMS.
+We allow you to create new documentation with ease by unlocking a visual editing experience versus a traditional CMS.

 ## How the flow works for teams